davidayalas/aws-codecommit-azure-appservice/README.md

 1. [AWS] Create a Lambda Function [index.js](index.js)

-	Once the function is working, you can download the max execution time to 1s because de depoy is launched.
+	Once the function is working, you can download the max execution time to 1s because the depoy is launched.

 1. [AWS] Assign permissions to Code Commit to execute Lambda